symphoniesboreales/symphoniesboreales/content/en/understanding-symphonies.md

 {{< figure src="/img/Vieille_foret_V2.png" width="500" class="img-responsive" caption="Schematic representation of an old-growth forest. " >}}

--In the old-growth forests, trees die alone or by small groups due to natural disturbances of low severity or simply due to aging.
+- In the old-growth forests, trees die alone or by small groups due to natural disturbances of low severity or simply due to aging.
 - By dying, these old trees give room to the younger and smaller trees of the understory.
 Therefore, death is an intrinsic part of the dynamics of an old-growth forest.
--Cycles are built between the dying old trees and young trees taking their place.
+- Cycles are built between the dying old trees and young trees taking their place.
 In the absence of severe disturbances, this cycle could theoretically last forever.

 <div class="row">